 Low-fidelity prototype

-Digital wireframes were created to test and agree on general directions, clarify content blocks, and fix the website's structure.
+Digital wireframes were developed to assess and align overall design directions, clarify content blocks, and establish a cohesive website structure.

 05